Last Updated on

 So, it’s happened to you, too.
 You’ve been bit by the birding bug.
 You’re not alone.
 An estimated 60 million Americans are watching birds right there with you.
 But if you’re new to the birding world, you may be wondering where to start so you can get the most from your new hobby.
 From equipment needs, scouting tips, and some choice phone apps, blogs, and books, we’ve got all the information you need to get you outside and birding successfully.
 Read on for our top 11 tips on how to get started.

 You’ve probably heard the adage, “everything in life is about location, location, location.”
 This is true with bird watching, too.
 Before you get started, you’ll need to consider the biology of your environment and what you can expect to see there.
 If you need to travel to see decent bird life, do some research on a few spots that are known for abundant sightings.
-Travelling for your hobby can be extremely rewarding.
-Check out our article on the 10 Best Birding Places to Experience Before You Die for some locations to work your way up to.
+Traveling for your hobby can be extremely rewarding.

 With more than 800 bird species in North America alone, identifying a single species can be tricky.
 Fortunately, you can use the following tricks to help you identify what you’re looking at.
 It may be handy to keep a notebook with you while you’re birding, so if you stumble upon an unidentifiable species, you can take note of the following features and do some research later.
 If possible, take a photograph of the bird, too, so you can see it clearly when you’re searching.
 Once you have your details, you can use a field guide to help you make an identification (see step #7).

 While they can be cumbersome to lug around when you’re out birding, a good field guide can be a perfect way to identify birds, discover which species live in your area, and learn more about bird behavior.
 The book world is rife with bird guides, but we recommend the following 3 books, each of which offers a great glimpse into the world of birding.